nmaltsev/abc/README.md

 - Markdown viewer (basicle).

 ### About
-Abc doesn't have any dependencies and based on backbone like framework.
+Abc doesn't have any dependencies and is based on Backbone.js like framework.
-At this editor I have represent my ideas around organization of modular architecture and OOP in javascript.
+At this editor I have represented my ideas around organization of modular architecture and OOP in javascript.
 And I have reached my childhood dream to write my own text editor.

 Abc supports code evolution like [Plunker](http://plnkr.co/) or [jsfiddle](https://jsfiddle.net/).
 All projects can be exported at separated file and imported on another device.
 It hasn't any backend yet.

-Current version have partial support of markdown file format.
+Current version has partial support of markdown file format.

 Supported browsers:
 - Chrome